-In order to lose weight, eating low-calorie protein is a must.
-Protein offers sustained energy, satiates your hunger, and can help curb sugar cravings.
-Choosing low-calorie, low-fat protein sources is a must, and while Greek yogurt has gained a lot of recognition for attributes, don't leave out the unsung hero of the protein world — cottage cheese.
+Greek yogurt gets all the love when it comes to excellent protein sources for weight loss, but it's not the only food that can offer you sustained energy, satiate your hunger, and help curb your sugar cravings.
+Don't leave out the unsung hero of the protein world — cottage cheese!
 Here are some ways this simple food can help you drop pounds.

 Breakfast: High-Protein Addition